SAP/luigi/docs/luigi-core-api.md

 #### send

-Sends a message to specific microfrontend identified by an id Use Luigi.elements().getMicrofrontends() to get the iframe id.
+Sends a message to specific micro frontend identified with an id.
+Use Luigi.elements().getMicrofrontends() to get the iframe id.

 ##### Parameters

 -   `microfrontendId`
--   `message` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** an object containing data to be sent to the micro frontend for further processing.
-This object will be set as input parameter of the custom message listener on the micro frontend side.
+-   `message` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** an object containing data to be sent to the micro frontend to process it further.
+This object is set as an input parameter of the custom message listener on the micro frontend side.
     -   `message.id` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** the id of the message
     -   `message.MY_DATA_FIELD` **any** any other message data field
--   `number` **microfrontendId** the id of the micro frontend.
+-   `number` **microfrontendId** the id of the micro frontend

 ##### Examples